Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Introduction

-In this paper we: (i) present a hardware-aware mixed precision differentiable quantization with per-tensor learned precision for activations and a fine-grained per-channel quantization for weights, (ii) propose a novel gradient modification scheme and provide comprehensive comparison against other gradient scaling techniques, and (iii) introduce a multi-phase learning-rate schedule to address instability in learning arising from updates to the learned quantizers.
-We show the effectiveness of our methods on the ImageNet dataset using the EfficientNet-Lite0, MobileNetV2, wide SqueezeNext, and ResNet18 architecture.
+In this paper we: (i) present a hardware-aware mixed precision differentiable quantization formulation which includes per-tensor learned precision for activations and fine-grained per-channel quantization for weights, (ii) propose a novel gradient modification scheme which entails modifying weights and activation gradients differently and introduce arctanh based gradient scaling together with comprehensive evaluations against other gradient scaling techniques, and (iii) introduce a multi-phase learning-rate schedule to address instability in learning arising from updates to the learned quantizers and perform extensive comparisons of this schedule with alternatives.
+We show the effectiveness of our methods on the ImageNet dataset using the EfficientNet-Lite0, MobileNetV2, wide SqueezeNext, and ResNet18 model architectures.
 We demonstrate state-of-the-art accuracy for multi bit-width models ranging from 2.89--4.3 MB total memory footprint.
-Across various architectures, our quantization scheme forms the pareto optimal frontier for model accuracy vs. model size.
+Across various model architectures, our quantization scheme forms the Pareto optimal frontier for model accuracy vs. model size.